onurkaymak/vendor-order-tracker/README.md

 ## Testing with MSTEST

-- Navigate into Bakery.Tests from the project root directory.
+- Navigate into OrderTracker.Tests directory from the project root directory.

 - Type `$ dotnet test` in command line to run the tests.